The Fertility Spectrum: A New Way To Talk About & Understand Your Reproductive Health

 The good news, however, is that if you’re thinking of having kids, deciding whether or not to, or having trouble conceiving, your options are growing rapidly.
 Successful treatment varies based on the cause, and can range from medications that stimulate ovulation, surgery to repair uterine problems, or intrauterine insemination.
 Depending on the scope of concerns, you may also require assisted reproductive technologies, such as IVF, donor eggs and sperm, or a surrogate or gestational carrier.
 Egg freezing, while new and not entirely foolproof, represents a new wave of freedom for those choosing to delay parenthood for a variety of personal reasons.
 Then there are those who adopt or foster children — a beautiful way to grow your family and give a child in need a home.

 Some of these options aren’t available to everyone primarily due to finances, however, and outcomes vary greatly.
-A single round of IVF can cost between $10,000–$15,000 in the U.S and Canada (some provinces provide offer full or partial coverage for one or more rounds of IVF) and most people undergo several rounds.
-The success rate for the relatively new procedure (it was first fully completed in the late '70s) is roughly around 48% for women under 35 — and that percentage decreases as you age.
-Egg freezing can cost close to $17,000, including procedure and storage (costs are around $10,000 plus storage, in Canada) and a frozen egg doesn’t mean a future baby.
-Most fertility care isn’t covered by insurance and the statistics are a sobering reminder of just how unattainable reproductive advances are to most: the average salary for full-time, year-round working women is $41,512 (the average income for working women in Canada is just over $30,000), while the median U.S. household makes $57,617 (the median household income in Canada is $70,336).
+A single round of IVF can cost between $10,000-$15,000 in the U.S. (in the UK, if you can't get it on the NHS, a single round can cost up to £5000) and most people undergo several rounds.
+The success rate for the relatively new procedure (it was first fully completed in the late ‘70s) is roughly around 48% for women under 35 — and that percentage decreases as you age.
+Egg freezing can cost close to $17,000, including procedure and storage (costs are around £5000 plus storage in the UK) and a frozen egg doesn’t mean a future baby.
+Most fertility care isn’t covered by insurance and the statistics are a sobering reminder of just how unattainable reproductive advances are to most: the average salary for full-time, year-round working women is $41,512 (it's a little lower in the UK - about £25k), while the median U.S. household makes $57,617 (the median household in the UK has around £28.4k disposable income).
 According to survey from FertilityIQ, a startup that provides crowd-sourced data about fertility clinics and doctors, women with a household income of $100,000 are two times more likely to achieve success from IVF than those who make under $100,000.

 The road to becoming a parent, loving and rearing a child, and having a “family” — however you define that — are myriad, and everyone’s journey is personal and different.
 If you can’t get pregnant easily at first, you’re not exactly “infertile” as medical textbooks and protocol might lead you to believe.
 You’re simply somewhere on the Fertility Spectrum, just like the rest of us.